How To Cope With An Angry Toddler

 Consider reaching out for support

-Some parents and caregivers may benefit from reaching out for professional support.
+Some parents and caregivers may benefit from reaching out for professional support if their child is showing aggressive behavior.
 Parenting a toddler can be stressful.
 A therapist can help you troubleshoot difficult parenting milestones and mental health challenges like anxiety, depression, a significant life change, or stress.
 In addition, if you're too busy for in-person therapy, you can try online therapy through a platform like BetterHelp.

 With online therapy, you can attend therapy from home while caring for your children.
 You can also set a session that suits your schedule, as some therapists offer sessions outside of standard business hours.
 You can meet with your therapist anywhere you have an internet connection.